goronfreeman/alfred-http-status-codes/README.md

 ## How to use

 To invoke **alfred-http-status-codes**, simply type `http` followed by the status code you would like more information about.
 The workflow will intelligently filter the status codes as you type, so if you enter `http 2`, **alfred-http-status-codes** will display all 200 status codes, along with their name, and a brief description.
+You can also search for status codes by name, so entering `http continue` will return `100: Continue`.
 If you would like more in-depth information about a particular status code, simply hit `enter` to be taken to the W3C page about that status code.

 ## Credits